Role of microglia in disease: Microglia activity

 There are many activated microglia over-expressing IL-1 in the brains of Alzheimer patients that are distributed with both Aβ plaques and neurofibrillary tangles.
 This over expression of IL-1 leads to excessive tau phosphorylation that is related to tangle development in Alzheimer's disease.

 Many activated microglia are found to be associated with amyloid deposits in the brains of Alzheimer's patients.
 Microglia interact with β-amyloid plaques through cell surface receptors that are linked to tyrosine kinase based signaling cascades that induce inflammation.
 When microglia interact with the deposited fibrillar forms of β-amyloid it leads to the conversion of the microglia into an activated cell and results in the synthesis and secretion of cytokines and other proteins that are neurotoxic.

 One preliminary model as to how this would occur involves a positive feedback loop.
 When activated, microglia will secrete proteases, cytokines, and reactive oxygen species.
 The cytokines may induce neighboring cells to synthesize amyloid precursor protein.
 The proteases then possibly could cause the cleaving required to turn precursor molecules into the beta amyloid that characterizes the disease.
 Then, the oxygen species encourage the aggregation of beta amyloid in order to form plaques.
 The growing size of these plaques then in turn triggers the action of even more microglia, which then secrete more cytokines, proteases, and oxygen species, thus amplifying the neurodegeneration.

 Treatment

 Non-steroidal anti-inflammatory drugs (NSAIDs) have proven to be effective in reducing the risk of AD.
 "Sustained treatment with NSAIDs lowers the risk of AD by 55%, delays disease onset, attenuates symptomatic severity and slows the loss of cognitive abilities.
 The main cellular target for NSAIDs is thought to be microglia.
 This is supported by the fact that in patients taking NSAIDs the number of activated microglia is decreased by 65%."

+Based on observational studies and randomized controlled trials, NSAID use is not effective for the treatment or prevention of Alzheimer's disease.